SeyZ/baboon/README.md

 ### What is Baboon ?

-After installing Baboon, each developer has a baboon on top of the shoulder.
-After each file save, Baboon shouts to other baboons the changes of the file.
-The other Baboons try to apply the changes to their sides and reply if a conflict is detected.
+Baboon is a tool to detect merge conflicts in realtime.

 Baboon **never** changes your code.
-He just shouts !
+It's just a alerting system !

 ### How to install it ?